-Algorithm~\ref{algo:ours} formally describes the workflow of \name.
-It generates regression tests $T'$ for the suspicious part $P'$ of a given faulty program $P$ within the test generation budget $tb$.
-Then, until either the oracle querying budget is exhausted or $T'$ becomes empty, it iteratively selects the test case $t_s$ that has the maximum value of the prioritisation metric, $f$, from $T'$.
-If a test $t_s$ reveals faulty behaviour, the user labels it as \textit{Failing} (i.e., $R(t_s) = 0$), or otherwise as \textit{Passing} (i.e., $R(t_s) = 1$).
-Once labelled, the test is moved from $T'$ to $T$, and the test result $R$ is updated.
-Finally, when the loop terminates, \name returns the final fault localisation results.
+Algorithm~\ref{algo:ours} formally describes the workflow.
+The test generation tool, \textsc{TestGenerator}, generates tests $T'$ for the suspicious part $P_{susp}$ of a given faulty program $P$ within the time budget $b_t$ (Line 1-2).
+Then, until either the oracle querying budget, $b_q$, is exhausted or $T'$ becomes empty, a test case $t_s$ with the maximum diagnosability value is iteratively selected from from $T'$ (Line 4-5).
+If the test $t_s$ reveals buggy behaviour of a program, the user labels it as \textsc{Incorrect} (i.e., $R(t_s) = 0$), or otherwise as \textsc{Correct} (i.e., $R(t_s) = 1$) (Line 6).
+Once labelled, the test is moved from $T'$ to $T$ (Line 7-8).
+Finally, after the loop terminates, the final FL result is returned (Line 11).